Marco Polo Bridge (Lugou Bridge)

 Construction of the original bridge on this site commenced in 1189 and was completed in 1192 and was later reconstructed in 1698.
-It is 266.5 m (874 feet) in length and 9.3 m (30.5 feet) in width, supported on 281 pillars.
+It is 874 feet (266.5m) in length and 30.5 feet (9.3m) in width, supported on 281 pillars.
 On each pillar stands a stone lion.
-The most intriguing feature of these beasts is the fact that there are more lions hiding on the head, back or under the belly or on paws of each of the big lions.
-Investigations to determine total the number of animals have been carried out on several occasions but the results have proved inconsistent, ranging anywhere from 482 to 496.
+The most intriguing feature of these beasts is the fact that there are more lions hiding on the head, back or under the belly or on paws of each big lion.
+Investigations to determine the total number of animals have been carried out on several occasions but the results have proved inconsistent, ranging from 482 to 496.
 However, record has it that there were originally a total of 627 lions.
-The posture of each lion varies, as do their ages.
-Most date from the Ming (1368-1644) and Qing (1644-1911) dynasties, some are from the earlier Yuan Dynasty (1271-1368); while the few lions dating from as long ago as the Jin Dynasty (1115-1234) are now quite rare.
+The posture of each lion varies, so do their ages.
+Most date from the Ming (1368-1644) and Qing (1644-1911) dynasties, some are from the earlier Yuan Dynasty (1271-1368); while the few lions dating back to as long as the Jin Dynasty (1115-1234) are now quite rare.

-However, it holds a very special place in the modern history of China, and more for painful memories rather than either its stunning beauty or amazing architectural achievement.
-It was here on this bridge that the eight-year-long War of Resistance against the Imperial Japanese Army commenced on the 7th July 1937, that culminated with the surrender of Japan in 1945.
+The bridge holds a very special place in the modern history of China, and more for painful memories rather than its stunning beauty or amazing architectural achievement.
+It was on this bridge that the eight-year-long Sino-Japanese War broke up on July 7th 1937.
+The Japanese Army claimed to search Wanping County which is near the bridge for a lost solider, but was refused by the Chinese Army.
+Then the Japanese launched military operations against China.
+People call the start of the war Marco Polo Bridge Incident or Double Seventh Incident.
+The war was culminated with the surrender of Japan in 1945.
 For further information in this connection, please see The Memorial Hall to the Victims in the Nanjing Massacre.

 |Admission Fee:||CNY 20|

 |Opening Hours:||April - October: 07:00 to 20:00 |